-Let us show that the sequence of fields $\{\,L_\alpha\,\}$ satisfies the properties of statement~\ref{prop_constr}.
-For that we only need to check the condition~(4).
-Let $B$ be a differentially finitely generated algebra over $L_\alpha$, then algebra $D'_\alpha\cdot B$ is differentially finitely generated over $D'_\alpha$.
-Since $D'_\alpha$ is closed statements~\ref{pocketclose} and~\ref{constatomic} imply that $D'_\alpha\cdot B$ is locally simple.
-Now consider the following sequence of inclusions
+We claim that the chain of subfields $\{\,L_\alpha\,\}$ satisfies the properties of Proposition~\ref{prop_constr}.
+For that we only need to verify property~4).
+Let $B$ be an arbitrary differentially finitely generated algebra over $L_\alpha$; then algebra $D'_\alpha\cdot B$ is differentially finitely generated over $D'_\alpha$.
+By the closedness of $D'_\alpha$ it follows from Propositions~\ref{pocketclose} and~\ref{constatomic} that $D'_\alpha\cdot B$ is locally simple.
+We now consider the following chain of inclusions: